osmandapp/docs/content/osmand/plugins/ski-maps.md

 ### Piste grooming

 Grooming is performed by special vehicles and ensure the piste is ready for the respective type of activities.
 If the map shows that a piste is subject to grooming, at least, somebody takes care of it, and at most, it perfectly suites the conditions of skiing.
+Grooming is assumed to be done by default for the pistes which are surrounded with the boundaries of a ski resort.
+If the pistes are outside such boundaries, and pictured being groomed, it is a good sign for those going out for skiing.

 {% data reusables.general.android-ios-switcher %}